Bishop of London

 The bishop of London is diocesan bishop of the diocese of London in the Church of England.
 The bishop's seat, or cathedra, is at St Paul's Cathedral in the City of London.
 The diocese covers most of northern and western Greater London north of the River Thames and the district of Spelthorne in Surrey, an area approximately corresponding to the City and the historic county of Middlesex.

 The bishop is third in seniority in the Church of England after the archbishops of Canterbury and York, and is one of five bishops who have an automatic right to sit as one of the 26 Lords Spiritual in the House of Lords.
-Since 1723 is has also been custom for the bishop to be appointed dean of the Chapel Royal.
-The bishop's residence is The Old Deanery, Dean's Court, City of London.
+Since 1723 it has also been customary for the bishop to be appointed dean of the Chapel Royal.
+Historically, the bishop's residence was Fulham Palace.
+Since 1973, other residences in central London have been used, including The Old Deanery near St Paul's Cathedral.

-Sarah Mullally is the 134th bishop of London.
-She was confirmed on 8 March 2018 after acting in post immediately after her canonical election on 25 January 2018.
 The bishop has had direct episcopal oversight in the Two Cities area (the City of London and the City of Westminster) since the institution of the London area scheme in 1979.

+The bishopric is currently vacant after the 134th bishop, Sarah Mullally, was translated to Canterbury on 28 January 2026.